kairosinc/api-examples/php-demo/detect/Detect_API_Tutorial.md

 # How to create a Detect application

 Here at Kairos, we've created an application that demonstrates the way our tech can be used to detect a human face in an image.
-This Kairos Detect demo contains four modules: Examples, Webcam, Upload and URL from the web.
+Our Kairos Detect demo contains four modules: Examples, Webcam, Upload and URL from the web.
 Any of these modules can be modified, or separated from the main framework and used as standalone applications.
 The following is a step by step tutorial designed to get your Kairos Detect application up and running.
 Then we'll show you how you can customize these modules to suit your needs.

 ## 1. Get the code